Is Rising Student Debt Harming the U.S. Economy?

 What has Biden proposed?

-In 2022, Biden proposed a landmark executive order to forgive up to $20,000 in student debt for Pell grant recipients and up to $10,000 for non–Pell grant recipients who make less than $125,000 per year.
-The program was expected to help around forty million borrowers, nearly half of whom would have their entire debt forgiven.
-In total, the program would have canceled $441 billion in loans, close to one-third of the federal government’s student loan holdings.
-Meanwhile, the nonpartisan Congressional Budget Office estimated [PDF] that the cancellations would cost more than $400 billion over the next thirty years.
-The cost drew fierce opposition from critics who viewed the program as an inflationary burden on taxpayers.
+In 2022, Biden proposed a landmark executive order to cancel close to one-third of the federal government’s student loan holding, worth $441 billion.
+His plan would have forgiven up to $20,000 in student debt for Pell Grant recipients and up to $10,000 for non–Pell Grant recipients making less than $125,000 per year.
+The program was expected to help around forty million borrowers, nearly half of whom would have had their entire debt forgiven.
+The estimated $400 billion outlay [PDF] drew fierce opposition from critics, who viewed the program as an inflationary burden on taxpayers.
 In June 2023, the Supreme Court struck down the plan in a 6-3 vote, ruling that the president did not have the statutory authority to cancel student loan debt.

-In response, Biden introduced a new, scaled-down plan to reduce U.S. student loan debt.
-Under the so-called SAVE plan, borrowers with undergraduate loans will see their monthly payments cut in half, with loan balances forgiven after ten or twenty years of payments, depending on income level.
+In response, Biden introduced a new, scaled-down plan to reduce U.S. student loan debt, which launched in August 2023.
+Under the so-called SAVE plan, borrowers with undergraduate loans could see their monthly payments cut by as much as half, with loan balances forgiven after ten or twenty years of payments, depending on income level.
 The White House anticipates that the plan will allow borrowers to repay $0.71 per dollar borrowed, though some analysts expect lower repayment rates.
 Projections of the program’s cost vary, but some place it even higher than that of the initial debt forgiveness plan.
 (The Biden administration has estimated that it will cost $138 billion over the next ten years.)
-Biden also announced that his administration is developing another process to forgive student loans outright, using authority from the HEA.
+Biden has also introduced a new process to forgive student loans outright for more than 30 million borrowers, using authority from the HEA.
+As of April 2024, Biden has canceled a total of $153 billion in student debt for more than four million borrowers.

 Still, proponents say IDRs such as SAVE are among the best options to reduce student debt.
 They argue that the Biden administration should now focus on reducing administrative hurdles to signing up for the program.
 A 2022 study by the Government Accountability Office found that thousands of borrowers who were eligible for forgiveness under existing IDRs were still making payments on their loans, and that the Department of Education “hasn’t done enough to ensure that all eligible borrowers receive the forgiveness to which they are entitled.”